ermannolocascio/realtime-temp-simulator/README.md

 # realtime-temp-simulator

 This is a simulator to show in a real-time fashion temperature logs from remote sensor.

-I'm using javascript to run two functions via ajax: the sim_th.php (which simulate the sensors logs) and the query_th.php (which is used to retreive the simulated measurments from the MySQL database).
+To emulate a data streaming process, I'm using javascript to run two functions via ajax: the sim_th.php (which simulate the sensors logs) and the query_th.php (which is used to retreive the simulated measurments from the MySQL database).

 The two functions are called in a coordinated fashion in order to enable the simulation.